 Maggie’s Law – New Jersey

-Named after Maggie McDonnell, a sleep-deprived driver killed in a 1997 crash, New Jersey’s ‘Maggie’s Law’ (National Driving Act of 2003) was the first U.S. law to specifically target drivers who haven’t slept for 24 or more hours.
+Named after Maggie McDonnell, a sleep-deprived driver killed in a 1997 crash, New Jersey’s ‘Maggie’s Law’ (National Driving Act of 2003) was the first U.S. law to target drivers who haven’t slept for 24 hours.

-However, the law has been difficult to enforce, with only two convictions since its enactment in 2003.
+The law has been difficult to enforce, with only 2 convictions since its enactment in 2003.

 Negligent Homicide – Arkansas

-In 2013, Arkansas made drowsy driving an offense under its existing negligent homicide laws.
+Arkansas made drowsy driving an offense under 2013 negligent homicide laws.
 The change in law classed fatigued driving as a Class B felony.

-If a driver is convicted of causing death due to driving while fatigued, they could be imprisoned for up to 20 years and be fined up to $15,000.
+If a driver is convicted of causing death due to driving while tired, they could be imprisoned for up to 20 years and be fined up to $15,000.

 What Is Being Done to Reduce Accidents?